Aditya-Ranjan1234/Vigilance-System/vigilance_system/videos/README.md

-# Video Files for Vigilance System
+# Video Files Directory

-This directory is used to store video files that can be used by the Vigilance System when no cameras are configured.
+This directory contains video files used by the Vigilance System for testing and demonstration purposes.

+## Adding Videos

+To add new videos to the system:

+1. Simply place your video files in this directory or any subdirectory
+2. The system will automatically detect and load all video files with supported extensions
+3. Videos will appear in the dashboard with their filename as the camera name

 ## Supported Video Formats

-The system supports the following video formats:
+The following video formats are supported:
 - MP4 (.mp4)
 - AVI (.avi)
 - MOV (.mov)